Charles de Gontaut, 1st Duke of Biron: Second invasion of Burgundy

-By the advent of 1595, the war against the Catholic Leage was entering its final stages.
+By the advent of 1595, the war against the Catholic League was entering its final stages.
 Biron was tasked in January with invading Burgundy, to crush the duke of Mayenne.
 He swept through the province, with Beaune, Nuits, Auxonne and Autun falling to him in quick succession.
 Dijon, capital of Burgundy, was defended by Jean de Saulx.
 Though the post of governor was currently held by Mayenne, Henry considered him to have forfeited his right to the office by his continued resistance to him.
 Therefore on 20 April 1595 Henry conferred the governate of Burgundy on Biron.
 This was a heavy blow to the Lorraine family, with the governate they had held since 1543 lost from the family permanently due to Mayenne's intransigence.
 It proved a strategic choice for Henry, as Mayenne had long built patronage networks in Burgundy that he could rely on to support him.

 For a time Henry may have considered establishing a system of creating a system of hereditary fiefs in France, establishing the young duke of Guise as count of Provence, and Biron as count of Périgord.
 However this did not come to pass.

 In late May Biron's troops surrounded Dijon and worked on breaching the walls.
 Concurrent to the military efforts against the city, Biron conducted negotiations with the local elites to secure the cities surrender.
 As a result of these negotiations Dijon could not celebrate Corpus Christi day.
 The terms that he was proposing to the city were continually read aloud to a public assembly.

 By June 1595, Dijon had made its submission to Henry, who was sensitive to the urban notables of the city.
 He therefore was cautious in the impositions he made of the city.
 For the first year under royalist control half of the échevins were to be selected from a shortlist drawn up by Henry as opposed to their usual appointment by the mayor.
 He further chose the various captains of the city militia.
 Biron was charged with explaining the latter innovation to the grandees of Dijon.
 He stressed that it was his desire to expand the privileges that the city enjoyed.
 It was a "one time imposition", and the king would soon be in Dijon for them to discuss it with.
 Henry entered Dijon on 4 June, and went out of his way to demonstrate the veracity of his conversion to Catholicism.
 After his victory at Fontaine-Française, he arranged a special procession for the consecrated host on 1 July to replace the festivities that Biron had disrupted.